Leeskjold/Halo-Custom-Edition-Setup-UPDATED/README.md

  6. For QOL features and better in game security and preformance, install mercury-3.7.0+windows.x64.exe and make sure "Run as Administrator is ticked in compatability tab.

  7. Launch MercuryUI as admin and find "Chimera" in the list and install with dependencies.
 You should be good to go if all went well.

+ 8. If you downloaded the custom maps, extract and place the files in C:\Program Files (x86)\Microsoft Games\Halo Custom Edition\maps

+ Note: please submit and open an issue ticket if you have any problems or if links go down.
+Happy gaming!